All cancers combined Key Facts

-- In the UK in 2011, more than 430 people died from cancer every day, that's one person every four minutes.
+- In the UK in 2012, more than 440 people died from cancer every day, that's more than one person every four minutes.

-- Cancer death rates in the UK have fallen by around a fifth over the last thirty years and by 10% over the last decade.
+- Cancer death rates in the UK have fallen by around a fifth over the last forty years and by 10% over the last decade.

 - More than one in five of all cancer deaths are from lung cancer.

 - Lung, bowel, breast and prostate cancers together account for almost half of all cancer deaths.

 - Worldwide, it is estimated that around 8.2 million people died from cancer in 2012.